MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_physical_counter_resource_descriptor.md

 ### -field u

-A union that can contain a <b>CounterIndex</b>, <b>ExtendedRegisterAddress</b>, or <b>Range</b> value.
+A union that can contain a <b>CounterIndex</b>, <b>Range</b>, <b>OverflowHandler</b>, or <b>EventBufferConfiguration</b> value.

 ### -field u.CounterIndex

 A physical counter index.

-### -field u.ExtendedRegisterAddress

-An extended configuration register address.

 ### -field u.Range

 A range of counter indexes.

 ### -field u.Range.Begin

 The starting counter index of a block of contiguous counters.

 ### -field u.Range.End

 The ending counter index of a block of contiguous counters.

+### -field u.OverflowHandler

+<i>RAZTODO: Add link</i>

+A pointer to the <b>PHYSICAL_COUNTER_OVERFLOW_HANDLER</b> routine that will be called when an associated hardware counter (specified by another <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b>) overflows.

+### -field u.EventBufferConfiguration

+A configuration for event buffer based sampling (such as Intel's PEBS).

+### -field u.EventBufferConfiguration.OverflowHandler

+<i>RAZTODO: Add link</i>

+A pointer to the <b>PHYSICAL_COUNTER_EVENT_BUFFER_OVERFLOW_HANDLER</b> routine that will be called when the event buffer entries reach a threshold in the event buffer.

+### -field u.EventBufferConfiguration.CustomEventBufferEntrySize

+The size of the event buffer entries, for custom event buffer sizes.
+This should be set to 0.

+### -field.u.EventBufferConfiguration.EventThreshold

+The number of events to be recorded before the EventBufferOverflowHandler is invoked.
+This value is used as a maximum threshold.
+The actual number of events will depend on the number of actors using event buffer profiling.

 ## -remarks